viaacode/culturize-web/README.md

 Run the two commands below to build and start the webservice.
 * `docker-compose -f docker-compose.prod.yml up -d --build`
-* `docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput`
+* `docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput` After installing running `docker-compose up -f` from the repo can be used to start the Culturize Webservice.